chinmoy2306/HR_analytics/README.md

 # HR Analytics Dashboard (using Power BI)
 ## Overview
 This repository contains an HR analytics dashboard developed using Power BI.
-The dashboard provides insights and visualizations based on a dataset obtained from “Data with decision” YouTube channel.
+The dashboard provides insights and visualizations based on the dataset.
 ## Dataset
-The dataset used for this project is sourced from “Data with decision” YouTube channel and consists of information related to HR analytics.
+The dataset used for this project consists of information related to HR analytics.
 The dataset includes variables such as employee details, performance metrics, satisfaction levels, etc.
 ## Project Structure
 This repository is structured as follows:
 -	Readme file: README.md